oliverbj/CWReporter/docs/index.md

 # Setup

 1. Set up your report in CargoWise One.
-The destination should be a FTP server.
+The destination should be a FTP server. \*\*Remember to configure your `FTP` host in `config/filesystems.php`
 2. Set up the report in the `config/cwreporter.php` file.

    Remember to create a table in your database, and map the columns!
 Also remember to set the config files folder path to the same path as the CargoWise One report.